Alumni & History

 Alumni by Year

-We are proud of our history and all the players, coaches, and support teams who came before us.
-Click below to view team standings, rosters, and photos from that year.
+We are proud of our history and all the players, coaches, and support staff who came before us.
+Click below to view team standings, rosters, and photos from each year.
 Check Raiders years 1978, 1977, 1976, 1974 for game day programs.

 Have something to add?
-Something wrong?
+A correction?
 Message us on social media (top right of this page) and we will add or fix it.

 In 1958 the Burlington Braves CJFL football team was founded in Burlington, Ontario where they played for 57 years.
 Legendary CFL Hall of Fame players Tony Gabriel and Peter Dalla Riva are both Braves alumni.